Hosted Voice Over IP: 10 Benefits of Hosted VoIP over Traditional Phone Systems

 It can be slow, costly, and annoying.

 VoIP allows you to add phone lines easily within minutes, often directly from your management portal, at a flat rate per month.
-All you need is a handset and the ability to perform a few clicks.
+All you need is a web browser and the ability to perform a few clicks, though we recommend you don't give this capability to everyone in the company.
 The flexibility and scalability of VoIP is ideal for businesses with seasonal fluctuations in staffing or companies experiencing fast growth.

 5. Data Integration

 Creating a positive "customer experience" means that you need to integrate your communications across channels.
 This can require bringing together social media, phones, email, voicemails, chat, and any other methods your customers use to communicate.

 By selecting VoIP service that integrates with your customer relationship management tool, you can develop insight into every communication a customer has with your company.
 This may include:

 You might not be ready to leap into unified business communications today—and that's okay.
 With a VoIP vendor that offers a full range of business tools, you can jump when you're ready.
 By putting your phones, add-on services, internet connectivity, and data on a single network, you can achieve:

 - Quicker troubleshooting

 - Higher employee productivity

 - Improved team collaboration